brittonhayes/dotfiles.archive/README.md

 ![image](https://user-images.githubusercontent.com/46035482/111584555-3d0e3300-877b-11eb-9fb1-83727904cd5e.png)

 > This is what my shell prompt looks like.
-Nothin to crazy, but I'm into it.
+Nothin too crazy, but I'm into it.
 Gives all the info I need to know right inline.

 ### Starship Prompt 🚀